 The ExaLearn Co-design Center continues to advance how artificial intelligence (AI) and machine learning (ML) are developed to run on the world’s fastest supercomputers.
-In addition to providing scalable AI and ML tools that enhance Exascale Computing Project (ECP) applications, the center is improving the efficiency and effectiveness of US Department of Energy (DOE) leadership-class computing resources and large-scale experimental user facilities.
-For its overall focus, ExaLearn has selected four classes of learning problems, specifically using ML to develop surrogate models, inverse solvers, control policies, and design strategies.
-Each class is demonstrated on a different ECP application area, employing a focused co-design process that targets common learning methods by using deep neural networks, kernel and tensor methods, decision trees, ensemble methods, graphical models, and reinforcement learning.
+In addition to providing scalable AI/ML tools that enhance Exascale Computing Project (ECP) applications, the center is improving the efficiency and effectiveness of US Department of Energy (DOE) leadership-class computing resources and large-scale experimental user facilities.
+For its overall focus, ExaLearn selected four classes of learning problems, specifically using ML to develop surrogate models, inverse solvers, control policies, and design strategies.
+Each class is being demonstrated on a different ECP application area, employing a focused co-design process that targets common learning methods using deep neural networks, transformer methods, kernel and tensor methods, decision trees, ensemble methods, graphical models, and reinforcement learning.

-To understand the limitations posed by constraints related to application development costs, application fidelity, performance portability, scalability, and power efficiency, ExaLearn engages directly with developers of ECP hardware, system software, programming models, learning algorithms, and applications.
-These collaborations factor in the program’s current goals to:
+To understand the limitations posed by constraints related to application development costs, application fidelity, performance portability, scalability, and power efficiency, ExaLearn has engaged directly with developers of ECP hardware, system software, programming models, learning algorithms, and applications.
+These collaborations have enhanced the program by:

-To replace costly simulation methods, ExaLearn is using the latest techniques found in generative adversarial networks and variational autoencoders to construct fast, accurate surrogate models.
-Initial applications have been in computational cosmology, replacing complex N-body and hydrodynamics algorithms with fast neural network emulators.
-Working with ML-based inverse solvers, ExaLearn is applying these inverse methods for solving problems to back out complex materials structure from neutron scattering data at Oak Ridge National Laboratory’s Spallation Neutron Source.
-In the areas of optimal control and steering of complex computer simulation workflows, ExaLearn is providing scalable ML software for various ECP applications.
+To replace costly simulation methods, ExaLearn uses the latest techniques found in generative adversarial networks and variational autoencoders to construct fast, accurate surrogate models, notably in applications involving computational cosmology, replacing complex N-body and hydrodynamics algorithms with fast neural network emulators.
+Working with ML-based inverse solvers, ExaLearn is applying these inverse methods to solve problems to extract complex materials structure from neutron scattering data at Oak Ridge National Laboratory’s Spallation Neutron Source.
+In areas of optimal control and steering of complex computer simulation workflows, ExaLearn also provides scalable ML software for various ECP applications.

 EXARL, a software framework that enables exascale reinforcement learning for science and benchmarking, is demonstrating and testing an initial use case for the temperature control of block copolymer self-annealing in light source experiments on DOE Leadership Computing facilities.
 In the design area, ExaLearn is tailoring reinforcement learning algorithms with physics-aware ML algorithms to develop interpretable ML models for use with graph-based models of atomic/molecular structure (e.g., generating novel electrolyte molecules and water cluster models).
-ExaLearn’s design and control groups have also combined to create a reinforcement learning pipeline for graph-based networks.
+ExaLearn’s design and control groups also have created a reinforcement learning pipeline for graph-based networks.

 To facilitate reproducible experiments by organizing and distributing data, ExaLearn has established and is populating a searchable catalog of ML training data.
 This system (https://petreldata.net/exalearn/) enables large quantities of data organized in forms suitable for training and testing ML models to be browsed, searched, and accessed at high speeds.

-ExaLearn is building a software tool set that can be applied to multiple problems within the DOE mission space, use exascale platforms directly, and provide essential components to an exascale workflow.
+ExaLearn is succeeding in its goal to build a software tool set that can be applied to multiple problems within the DOE mission space, use exascale platforms directly, and provide essential components to an exascale workflow.
 This AI/ML tool set does not replicate capabilities easily obtainable from existing, widely available packages and builds in domain knowledge (e.g., physics, chemistry, biology) wherever possible.
 Uncertainty is quantified in a predictive manner and is interpretable, reproducible, and based on solid mathematical methods.